colossus06/Kuberada-Blog/index.md

 % ckad-devops documentation master file, created by
 % sphinx-quickstart on Mon Jan  1 23:06:34 2024.

-# welcome
+# welcome 🚁

-Welcome, DevOps enthusiast and Kubernetes explorer! 🚀
+Gulcan's Kubernetes DevOps and Corner!

-You've discovered a treasure trove of knowledge! 💡

-Get ready to elevate your skills effortlessly! 🏍️
+Discover practical solutions and hands-on projects to boost your skills 🚀

 **⚙️ What to Expect:**

 - Real Kubernetes and CICD Projects, Real Solutions✔
 - Simplified DevOps Challenges✔
-- Hands-On Learning with Kubernetes, Linux system administration, and Scripting✔
+- Hands-On Learning with Kubernetes, DevOps, GitOps and Automation✔

 <!-- :::{card}